-The existing property is currently occupied by a two storey retail and residential building with one retail use and two residential apartments.
-This property was owned by a local family since the mid-1960’s.
-The family was looking to redevelop their property into a retail and residential building with one retail and 8 residential rental units.
+The existing property is currently occupied by a two-storey combination retail and residential building.
+This property has been owned by a local family since the mid-1960s.
+The family was looking to redevelop their property into a retail and residential building, with one retail unit and eight residential rental units.

 In developing our proposal, V+A was mindful of the design character of Queen Street.
 A careful study of the surrounding context and urban design guidelines drove the design.
-Our design maintained and improved the quality of existing uses and is compatible with the neighbourhood.
-We consulted with stakeholders including the area planner, the local councillor and the West Queen West BIA.
-Their suggestions were incorporated into the design and believe they have no objections to the proposal.
+The design scheme maintained and improved the quality of existing uses and is compatible with the neighbourhood.
+We consulted with stakeholders including the area planner, the local councilor and the West Queen West BIA, whose suggestions were incorporated into the design.

-Our design conformed to the Garrison Common North Secondary Plan.
-It supported the provision of range of housing types by increasing the number of rental units in the area as well as a ground level facade adaptable for changing uses.
+The design conforms to the Garrison Common North Secondary Plan.
+It supports the provision of range of housing types by increasing the number of rental units in the area, as well as a ground level façade, which is adaptable for changing uses.

 The design also incorporates a wide variety of window shapes within a three dimensional decorative frame element.
 This provides interest and texture variation.
 Its cornice is well defined for a dynamic shadow effect.
 The proposal continues the pattern of use and development on Queen Street West.